theothertomelliott/theothertomelliott.github.io/_posts/2015-07-27-how-i-broke-jekyll-with-my-gemfile.md

 gem 'jekyll'
 {% endhighlight %}

+Or, if you're using Github Pages like me:

+{% highlight ruby %}
+gem 'github-pages'
+{% endhighlight %}

 Then run a quick `bundle install` to refresh the lock file.
+If it still doesn't work, it may be necessary to run `bundle clean --force` and then another install, but this will wipe **ALL** your existing installed Gems.